Meinhard Olsen

-Meinhard Egilsson Olsen (born 10 April 1997) is a Faroese footballer, who plays as a midfielder for Mjøndalen in 1. divisjon. and for the Faroe Islands national football team.
+Meinhard Egilsson Olsen (born 10 April 1997) is a Faroese professional footballer who plays as a left winger for Kolding IF in the Danish 1st Division and for the Faroe Islands national football team.

 Club career

 On 21 August 2020, Olsen joined Superettan team GAIS for the remainder of the 2020 season.
 He left at the end of the season.
+Olsen moved to Bryne FK for a year, prior to signing for Mjøndalen IF.
+The move was confirmed on August 5, 2021, but Olsen only joined the club from January 2022.